-- 1. Prepare the new pre-provisioned nodes according to the Requirements. - 2.
+- 1. Prepare the new pre-provisioned nodes according to the Section 7.1, "Pre-provisioned node requirements". - 2.
 Scale up the nodes.
-See Chapter 10, Scaling overcloud nodes for these instructions. - 3.
+See Chapter 12, Scaling overcloud nodes for these instructions. - 3.
 After executing the deployment command, wait until the director creates the new node resources and launches the configuration.